 The defendants, including the County of Monterey, Monterey County Sheriff’s Office and California Forensic Medical Group (CFMG), filed motions to dismiss.
 MCJ frequently houses more than 1,100 prisoners; the majority are pretrial detainees who stay an average 30-40 days.

 Health care at the facility is provided under a contract with CFMG, which is responsible for determining “the method, details, and means of performing services.”
-The complaint in the ...
+The complaint in the class-action suit listed ...

 Texas Leads the Nation in Both Executions and Exonerations

 by Matt Clarke

 Texas has long been notorious for applying the death penalty, executing more prisoners than any other state.
 Between 1976 and September 1, 2015, Texas carried out 528 executions – nearly five times as many as neighboring Oklahoma, which ranked second in the U.S. according to the Death Penalty Information Center.

 More recently, however, Texas has become known for the flip side of the capital punishment coin – leading the nation in the number of exonerations, passing the most generous compensation package for wrongfully convicted prisoners of any other state, and enacting laws to help prevent wrongful convictions and hold prosecutors responsible.